Back to blog

 • Risk decision: what could delay launch if it is discovered too late?

 Scope control starts here.
 If a feature is not needed to prove the primary workflow, reduce operational risk, or support launch, put it in a later release.
-The no-scope list should be visible throughout delivery.
+For teams still debating whether to build custom, buy a platform, or launch a lighter MVP, the Build Vs Buy Decision Tool can make the tradeoff more concrete.

 Phase 2: UX Flows And Prototype